Altinn/altinn-studio-docs/content/app/guides/maskinporten-app-integration/_index.en.md

 }
 ```

-This function can then be used in the
+Finally, this function must then be called in the
 function `ConfigureWebHostBuilder`.
 The function already
 exist, so just change the content to the following: